ZetangForward/Long-context-Eval/README.md

 ### User Guide

-A user guide detailing the full list of supported arguments is provided [here](./docs/interface.md), and on the terminal by calling `lte -h`.

-A list of supported tasks (or groupings of tasks) can be viewed with `lm-eval --benchmark_names list` Now you can evaluate these benchmarks: ["RULER","LooGLE","Counting_Stars","L_CiteEval"] .
+A user guide detailing the full list of supported arguments is provided [here](./lte/interface.md), and on the terminal by calling `lte -h`.
+Now you can evaluate these benchmarks: ["RULER","LooGLE","Counting_Stars","L_CiteEval"] .
 Task descriptions and links to corresponding subfolders are provided [here](./tasks/README.md).

 ### Hugging Face `transformers`